dulguuncodes/peafowl.nvim/README.md

 ## TODO:

-- Support multiple architectures (Docker)
+- [ ] Support multiple architectures (Docker)
-- Use a better mapping system
+- [ ] Use a better mapping system
+- [ ] Debloat configuration by removing unused plugins and give the user more control.
+- [ ] Document internal functions and utilities used
+- [ ] Rewrite key maps
+- [x] Automate Docker builds
+- [x] Publish a working release

+### The Docker container runs out of memory quickly for some reason.

+Currently, the Docker container works flawlessly on amd64/x86\_64 CPUs, I have tried building an arm64 image which you can get using `docker pull dulguuncodes/peafowl:arm64-latest`, however nvim-treesitter parsers seem to only work on x86\_64.
+If you know a fix, feel free to open a Github issue!